New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect

 called the theta decomposition, and both $h_0,h_1$ are determined by a single $h \in S_{k-1/2}(4N)$ -- in fact the assignment $\phi \leftrightarrow h$ is a Hecke equivariant isomorphism.
 Here $\theta_j$ are certain Jacobi theta series, see subsection~\ref{theta-decom}.
 This provides the link to pass to half-integral weights, but there is one catch.
-Namely from \eqref{th-dec-intro} one can expect that, say when $v \approx N^{-1}$, (with $\widetilde \phi$ being the invariant function related $\phi$)
+Namely from \eqref{th-dec-intro} one can expect that, say when $v\approx N^{-1}$,

 since the theta series behave like $v^{-1/2}$ for small $v$.
 This extra contribution from the theta series is the ``catch" mentioned above, without which one can just get the bound $O_k(1)$ confirming the \conjref{jacobi-conj} below.
 Technicalities aside, we indeed prove that the bound in \eqref{jac-size-eq} is true. \begin{thm} Let $k \ge 4$ be even and $N$ square-free.
 Then,